 1. Sieve Beaten rice in a sieve or pick out any unwanted particles out of it.

-3. Pick out any fibers or hard outer coating clinging to the tamarind.
-Dry roast it for a minute or two in a heavy kadai or a non stick pan.When it is completely cool grind it along with a fistful of thick poha.
-It will not be a fine powder.
-Take it out on to a plate.
+2. Pick out any fibers or hard outer coating clinging to the tamarind.
+Dry roast this tamarind for a minute or two in a heavy kadai or a non stick pan.I usually place this in a microwave glass bowl and heat it for 15 to 20 secs.

 6. Pour the tempering over the poha mix.
 Also add the dessicated coconut or grated copra (dried coconut).